zenetys/rpm-yana/README.md

 **Nscan**

 Edit nscan configuration `/etc/yana/nscan-default.conf`; this file is only created at first installation of the package.
 It should work by default but will probably not give much result, or with little detail.
-Some documentation about the credentials definition can be found at https://github.com/zenetys/ztools/tree/master/nscan.
+Some documentation about the credentials definition can be found in [ztools/nscan](https://github.com/zenetys/ztools/tree/master/nscan).

 There can be any number of `nscan-<entity>.conf` in the directory, each will be available under a different entity in YaNA web interface.